hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

          logger.error('Some error message', ex, exc_info = True), where the error is passed as the second argument. exc_info determines whether to output service information.
     ```

-    _ If the code uses a webdriver, know how to use it
+    _ If the code uses a webdriver, know how to use it.
     inherit Driver, Chrome, Firexox, Playwright
-    Next define it as
+    Next define like this
     # Creating a driver instance (example with Chrome)
     driver = Drivewr(Chrome)
-    The Driver and Chrome, Firexox, Playwright modules already contain all selenium settings.
+    The Driver and Chrome, Firexox, Playwright modules already contain all the selenium settings.
     The main command that is used in the code: `driver.execute_locator(l:dict)`
-    It returns the value of the webelement by locator.
+    It returns the value of the web element by the locator.

    - All comments and docstrings must be in Russian in UTF-8 format.
-If the code's docstrings are in English, translate them to Russian
+If the docstring is in English in the code, translate it into Russian.

 2. **Table of Contents (TOC)**:
-   - At the beginning of each documentation file, add a section with a table of contents and links to functions and methods within the code
+   - At the beginning of each documentation file, add a section with a table of contents and links to the functions and methods within the code.
-   - The structure of the table of contents should include links to all major sections of the module documentation.
+   - The table of contents structure should include links to all major sections of the module documentation.

 3. **Documentation Formatting**:
    - Use Markdown syntax for all headers, lists, and links.
-   - For documenting classes, functions, and methods, include structured sections with descriptions, details of parameters, return values, and raised exceptions.
+   - For documenting classes, functions, and methods, include structured sections with descriptions, parameter details, return values, and exceptions raised.
 Example:

      ## Functions

      ### `function_name`

-     **Purpose**: Purpose of the function.

-     **How the function works**:
-     1.  <Explain in detail the purpose of the function.
-Provide a detailed description of what transformation actions occur in the function body>

-     2. The following actions and transformations occur inside the function:
-     A
-     |
-     -- C
-     |
-     D - E
-     |
-     F

-     Where `A,B,C,D,E,F` are internal logical blocks of the function.
-Do not use abbreviations A,B,C,... give logical names to the blocks
+     **Purpose**: Function purpose.

      **Parameters**:
      - `param` (str): Description of the `param` parameter.